- Garden / Landscaping / Patio — 248

 by Sally Smith on Sep 21, 2015

 The carport is always covered at the top and opened at the sides that offer shelter to vehicles, especially cars.
-However, you should not confuse between a car port and a garage.
-Carport offers limited protection to your car compared to a garage.
+However, you should not confuse between a carport and a garage.
+A carport offers limited protection to your car compared to a garage.
 A garage has a variety of components to provide maximum protection for your car.
-For a homeowner, carport can be an important additional structure in the house layouts.
+For a homeowner, a carport can be an important additional structure in the house layouts.
 The benefits associated with carports include;

 Protection from harmful Weather

 A carport can protect your car from unsuitable weather conditions, look at contactors that work on carports, patios, decks, etc..
 It includes the destructive sun rays in the summer, destructive snows in the winter and hailstones from heavy rains.